Nigeria Country Commercial Guide

 • Back-up as a service (BaaS)

-Commercial activities within this segment of the market are expected to remain buoyant as the government is pursuing a data localization policy.
-The National Information Technology Development Agency (NITDA), the Nigerian government’s body responsible for data protection, is requesting all telecommunications companies host all subscriber and consumer data in Nigeria.
-Further, they request all ministries, departments, and agencies of the federal government to host their websites locally under a registered.gov.ng domain, along with all sovereign data.
+Commercial activities within this segment of the market are expected to remain buoyant as the government continues to pursue a data localization policy.
+The National Information Technology Development Agency (NITDA), the Nigerian government’s body responsible for data protection, is requesting that all telecommunications companies host all subscriber and consumer data in Nigeria.
+Further, they request all ministries, departments, and agencies of the federal government to host their websites locally under a registered “.gov.ng” domain, along with all sovereign data.

 Fintech and digital financial services in Nigeria are gaining widespread use and acceptance as the government continues to campaign for a cashless economy.
 This is also being fueled by the increasing adoption of mobile phones.
 NCC, in conjunction with the Central Bank of Nigeria (CBN), now allows mobile network operators (MNOs) be licensed and perform mobile money payment services.
-The CBN issued an approval to two of the nation’s MNOs (MTN Nigeria and Airtel Africa) to operate as payment service banks (PSB).
+The CBN issued an approval to the nation’s MNOs (MTN Nigeria, Glo and Airtel) to operate as payment service banks (PSB).

 The viability of Nigeria’s tech industry keeps growing.
 With five out of seven of the continent’s tech unicorns, Lagos remains the top destination for investments going into what has been dubbed “Africa’s Silicon Valley.”
-Accounting for over a third of the continent’s tech investment in 2022, Nigerian fintech start-ups raised over $1.3 billion in 2022 out of the $4 billion invested in Africa.
+In 2023, Nigeria’s tech startups raised approximately $400 million in funding.
 The United States remains the leading source of investment, with nearly 60 percent of all fintech investment flowing into Nigeria.

 Opportunities